 On your flight back to Kathmandu there are fabulous views of the Himalaya in every direction.
 Try to sit on the right side of the plane for the best views.
-On arrival, you will be transferred to the Shangri La Hotel and the rest of the day is at leisure.
+On arrival, you will be transferred to your hotel and the rest of the day is at leisure.

-Overnight: Shangri La Hotel, Kathmandu (Meals: B)
+Overnight: Hotel Shanker or Similar, Kathmandu (Meals: B)